Repositories ⚡️

 Default repositories

-You can override the default Coursier repositories globally by invoking:
+You can override the default Coursier repositories (Maven Central and local Ivy) globally by invoking:

 scala-cli --power config repositories.default https://first-repo.company.com https://second-repo.company.com